 Helpful Links for Language Learners

-- Penrose Library at the University of Denver has a number of subscriptions for language-learning programs with lessons and practice in many languages, including Mango and Rosetta Stone.
+- The Main Library has a number of subscriptions for language-learning programs with lessons and practice in many languages, including Mango and Rosetta Stone.

 - The University of Denver Office of Internationalization has a number of study abroad opportunities for students.

 - Livemocha is a social networking site for language learners where you can chat with native speakers, complete lessons and exercises, and build friendships.

 - Mentira is a choose-your-own-adventure murder mystery app designed to improve Spanish-language pragmatic skills.
 It's available as a free download for the iPhone and iPod Touch.

 - At World Wide Internet Television, you can find streaming TV programming from countries all over the world.